What Is Daylight Saving Time and Why Do We Have It?

 In the United States, daylight saving time runs from the second Sunday in March (spring forward on Sunday, March 12, 2023) to the first Sunday in November (fall back on Sunday, Nov.
 5, 2023).
 DST happens just before the spring equinox, which marks the start of spring in many cultures, although the official first day of spring is March 1.
 Clocks change at 2 a.m., a time chosen both to avoid falling back into the previous day and to minimize disruption for early shift workers.

 Thankfully, as many of us rely on our electronic devices for timekeeping now, the chances of being late because you forgot to turn your clocks back or change your alarm are minimized; cell phones and computers automatically update the time change.
-You’ll wake up with your alarm on March 15 as though nothing happened, except for that unplaceable groggy feeling that comes from losing an hour of sleep.
-(Maybe go to bed a little earlier on March 12.)
+You’ll wake up with your alarm the morning of March 12 as though nothing happened, except for that unplaceable groggy feeling that comes from losing an hour of sleep.
+(Maybe go to bed a little earlier on March 11.)
 From then on, it’s longer, warmer evenings through summer and until just a couple of weeks after the autumn equinox, when the cold winds of fall return to blow our clocks back one hour and we can resume our daily complaint as it starts to get dark before 5 p.m.